siddharthbiju/Cowin-ESP8266-Buzzer/README.md

 Pin D1 connect to I/0 Pin of buzzer.

-Specify cowin details and Wi-Fi credentials at the beginning of program.
+Specify cowin details, Wi-Fi credentials, and SHA-1 fingure print from your browser at the beginning of the program.